tsReusableTools/tsrt/packages/mparty/README.md

 ### Disclaimer

-This module initially was created due to the reason that there were no file-upload packages which provides convenient ability to stream files in a multi-tenant way into AWS S3.
+This module initially was created due to the reason that i did not manage to found file-upload packages which provides convenient ability to stream files in a multi-tenant way into AWS S3.

-The main purpose was to provide ability create custom Adapters w/ async save/remove interface and ability to use not only as middleware.
+The main purpose was to provide ability to create custom Adapters w/ async save/remove interface and ability to use it not only as middleware.

 There were also added some useful validation utilities for files validation.